modio/modio-ue4-legacy/README.md

 ### Auth

-First request a security code to your email.
+First step is to request a security code to your email.

 ```
 Modio->EmailRequest("john.doe@email.com", FModioGenericDelegate::CreateUObject(ModioManager, &UModioManager::OnEmailRequest));